 Marketing expense consists of advertising costs incurred to acquire new customers, retain existing customers, and build our brand awareness.
-We expect marketing expense to decrease as we manage our costs and respond to the promotional environment, and are prioritizing our marketing spend to align with our product strategy.
+We expect marketing expense as a percentage of net revenue to increase as we prioritize marketing spend to align with our updated product strategy.